- Listing Type: Summer Programs

-The Harvard Pre-College Program is an immersive, collaborative, and transformative residential experience.
+The Harvard Pre-College Program is an immersive, collaborative, and transformative experience.
 Alongside peers from around the world, you’ll thrive in a dynamic and supportive academic environment.
+Test your intellect without the pressure of letter grades, live a balanced (college) life, and discover your passions.

 Learn without limits: Pursue your interests in courses focusing on physics, law, writing, philosophy, and a dozen other subjects.
 In our noncredit classes, we dispense with grades so that you can fully commit to your growth as a student.